Castro, Marlins rally from 7 runs down, beat Phillies 19-11

 Philadelphia led 7-0 in the third thanks in part to Scott Kingery’s three-run triple and Corey Dickerson’s two-run double.
 It was the first time the Phillies have blown a 7-0 lead since August 2003 at Montreal, when they led 8-0.

+“As a pitcher you want that run support,” Phillies starter Vince Velasquez said.
+“What more do you want with a 7-0 lead, and then you end up giving it up.”

 The Marlins tied it in the bottom of the third.
-All seven runs were charged to Vince Velasquez, who only recorded one out in the inning.
+All seven runs were charged to Velasquez, who only recorded one out in the inning.

+“Right now I feel pretty embarrassed,” Velasquez said.
+“I’m pretty embarrassed and disappointed and I take full responsibility for the whole outcome of the game.”

 Ramirez’s two-run single made it 7-4 and Díaz’s three-run homer drew the Marlins even.

 Tyler Kinley (2-1) got the win with 1 1/3 innings of relief.
 Philadelphia reliever Nick Pivetta (4-6) allowed five runs, one earned, in 2 1/3 innings.

-The Phillies played without star Bryce Harper, who was placed on paternity leave.
+The Phillies played without star Bryce Harper, who was placed on the paternity list.

 The Phillies regained a 9-7 lead before the Marlins stormed ahead with a five-run fifth sparked by a two-run double by Walker.